carolmarquesrr/carolmarquesrr/README.md

 👩‍💻 I'm a Junior Systems Analyst and full-stack developer, and I'm also mother of a chubby cat called Rengar! :heart_eyes_cat:

-- HTML, CSS, JavaScript, React, SQL, Ruby and Power BI
+- HTML, CSS, JavaScript, React, SQL and and Power BI

 📫 Contact me: [Caroline Marques](mailto:carolinemarques.civil@gmail.com) 😉